michaelelliot/MediaHub/README.md

 See NOTES.md for more information

-If you'd like to help with this project, please email michael@digital.com.au.
+If you'd like to help with this project, please email me at michael@digital.com.au.